fewagency/best-practices/Setup new Laravel project.md

 Commit "PHPUnit setup"

 ### Optional: Remove Laravel scaffolding
-ssh into Homestead, cd to the project folder (**Caution** - This call removes edits from *AppServiceProvider::register()* that will need to be re-added before committing, so do a diff!)
+ssh into Homestead, cd to the project directory (**Caution** - This call removes edits from *AppServiceProvider::register()* that will need to be re-added before committing, so do a diff!)
 > php artisan fresh

 …and commit "Removed Laravel scaffolding"

 ### Optional: Namespace application
-ssh into Homestead, cd to the project folder
+ssh into Homestead, cd to the project directory
 > php artisan app:name APPNAME

 …and commit "App namespacing"